The Long Debated Bourne Stone

 There are 3 words on 2 lines for 32.✓ The sum of the top line is 74.
 The sum of the second line is 51.✓ The total sum is 125.
 The first number is 8 and the second bindrune is 9.
 Recall 89 x 89 = 7921.✓ The sum from 15 to the last 6 is 40.✓ The first number is 8 and the last number on either line is 6 suggesting 86.✓ The sum on the left bottom is 45.
 The sum between the 6’s is 45.
 Add a 6 from either side and obtain 51 again.✓ The R and K adjoining each other provide 56.✓

 The : is directly under 15 and it is followed by 4 and 15.
-Year 1002 is on line 15 of the Easter table.** It has GN 15 and DL 4.
-This date follows the discovery of Vinland by Leif Erickson by a year, so it is possible.
+Year 1002 is on line 15 of the Easter Table. **It has GN 15 and DL 4.
+This date follows the discovery of Vinland by Leif Erikson by a year, so it is possible.
+Also, one can see in 6 11 15 4 15 6 series that 19 appears twice and is proceeded by 17 and followed by 6.
+This refers to 1118 on the Easter Table.
 The commemoration date on the others was 1010.

 As far as what it says…it reads like it is straight Baalist – strange but true.
 The second line is an anagram for KILSA which was seen on the other Spirit Pond stones.
 Taking it bit by bit find: